GENOM-IC-Cochin/Radish/README.md

 ## Using the app

 Follow the instructions in the app.
-Load the `results.Rdata` file provided by GENOM'IC in the **Data** tab, and then proceed to explore the dataset and produce your figures!
+Load the `results.rds` file provided by GENOM'IC in the **Data** tab, and then proceed to explore the dataset and produce your figures!

 <a id="org453ed4a"></a>

 ## Demo data

-To experiment with the app, you can use the `demo_data.Rdata` file, in the root directory.
+To experiment with the app, you can use the `demo_data.rds` file, in the root directory.
 Just load it in the **Data** tab, and explore!

 <a id="org22656d3"></a>